sx-bet/sx-bet-api-docs/source/includes/_orders.md

 Note you can offer as many orders as you wish, provided your total exposure for each token (as measured by `totalBetSize - fillAmount`) remains under your wallet balance.
 If your wallet balance dips under your total exposure, orders will be removed from the book until it reaches the minimum again.

 <aside class="notice">
-Your assets must be on polygon to place orders.
+Your assets must be on SX Network to place orders.
 </aside>

 <aside class="warning">